 Her students are coming from different countries and backgrounds, from Czech Republic, Sri Lanka, Slovakia, Germany, Austria, UK, Switzerland, Poland, USA and Puerto Rico.
 She competently teaches adults and children, with a special focus on mothers, children and teenagers.

-Her approach toward students is individual, patient and compassionate.
-From the beginning or her relocation to Europe, Venerable Visuddhi has been running a Dhamma school in the Czech Republic for children of all ages.
-She is regularly being invited to speak about the Buddha's teaching and mettā meditation to students at schools and colleges in Czech Republic.
+Her approach toward students is individual, patient, and compassionate.
+From the beginning of her relocation to Europe, Venerable Visuddhi has been running a Dhamma school in the Czech Republic for children of all ages.
+She is regularly being invited to speak about the Buddha's teaching and mettā meditation to students at schools and colleges in the Czech Republic.

 The Buddha established an order of bhikkhus and bhikkhunīs (monks/nuns) in order to support the dhamma-vinaya practice and

 to protect the teaching for future generations.
 Up to this day, Saṅgha passes the teaching on to generations of monks and nuns as well as lay followers.
 The fact, that venerable bhikkhunī Visuddhi resides and practices in the Czech Republic in the heart of Europe gives